tfjmp/website/content/home/phd.md

 active = true  # Activate this widget? true/false
 weight = 30  # Order that this section will appear.

-title = "Joining the lab as a graduate student" subtitle = ""
+title = "Joining my lab"
+subtitle = ""

 [design]